PIXE - Particle Induced X-Ray Emission

 The interaction of an ion beam with a material can result in the ionization of the atoms of the material.
 PIXE is based on the detection of the X rays following the ionization of the atoms of the sample.
 These X rays are a unique characteristic of the interacting elements and their detection enables the identification of the target elements.

-PIXE is a non-destructive technique and one of the few that provides multi-elemental quantitative analysis, since the determination of the concentrations of any element from sodium to uranium is achieved through a single measurement.
+PIXE is a least-destructive technique and one of the few that provides multi-elemental quantitative analysis, since the determination of the concentrations of any element from sodium to uranium is achieved through a single measurement.
 In addition, PIXE is ideal for trace element analysis as it is characterized of high sensitivity, which in certain cases can reach levels of the order of a few parts per million (ppm).